-Amount outstanding at December 31, 2011 (US dollars in thousands) Senior Facility \$ 212,951 One month LIBOR plus 1.58% 49,351 One month LIBOR plus 2.000% Total \$ 262,302
+Amount outs December (US dollars in 31, 2011 Interest rate Senior Facility \$ 212,951 One month LIBOR plus 1.58% 49,351 One month LIBOR plus 2.000% Total \$ 262,302

 Prepayment.
 Borrowings under the facilities may be prepaid (subject to minimum payment amounts and notice provisions) without penalty, except for break funding costs if payment is made on a day other than a repayment date.
 However, a prepayment fee of 1% of the amount prepaid is payable to the lenders if such prepayment exceeds \$15.0 million in aggregate in each of the first and second years following the signing date.